intelligent-username/Gradient-Descent/README.md

 - $\epsilon$ is a constant to prevent division by zero (or reduce the impact of gradients).
 - $\eta_0$ is the initial learning rate.

-The only problem with Adagrad is that it increases monotonically, which can lead to the gradient shrinking too quickly and staying small permanently, thereby preventing further learning.
+The only problem with Adagrad is that it decreases monotonically, which can lead to the gradient shrinking too quickly and staying small permanently, thereby preventing further learning.

 ##### **RMSProp**